 Some of the most common foot and ankle problems include:

-Fractures: breaks in the bone and can vary from a small cracks to large breaks.
-It is critical for early diagnosis to receive best outcome and avoid surgery or permanent damage.
+Fractures: Breaks in the bone and can vary from a small cracks to large breaks.
+An early diagnosis is critical to receiving the best outcome and avoiding surgery or permanent damage.

 Foot pain: There are a wide variety of conditions that cause pain on the ball of the foot, heel, or other areas.
 Some of these include Morton’s neuroma, sesamoiditis, and posterior tibial tendon dysfunction.
 Some conditions can be treated with non-surgical options such as orthotics and bracing, while other conditions require surgery.